 Summary Of The Eleven Pillars of Equine Nutrition

 Pillar 6 Carbohydrate Dependency – Carbohydrate dependency is the cause of mitochondrial fatigue which in turn leads to cell death as well as general malaise, poor energy, disease and dysfunction of the horse.
 I described what hay is and how that affects carbohydrate load.
-I discussed why grains and other sources of starch given every day of the horse’s life does not allow the mitochondria to rest.
-It also causes the creation of more fat, the inability of the horse to loose fat, and the horse converting the muscles of the top line into sugar.
+I discussed why grains and other sources of starch given every day of the horse’s life do not allow the mitochondria to rest.
+It also causes the creation of more fat, the inability of the horse to lose fat, and the horse converting the muscles of the topline into sugar.

-Pillar 8 The Importance of Protein – What is crude protein and why it is so important to know the ingredients that are providing the protein.
-I also described what amino acids and biologic value of proteins are.
+Pillar 8 The Importance of Protein – What is crude protein and why it is so important to know the ingredients that are providing the protein?
+I also described what amino acids and the biological value of proteins are.
 I also offered some math to help you determine how to calculate just how much protein your horse is eating and emphasized that if you are low in just one amino acid, you are low in ALL amino acids.
-I then gave suggestions why horses are suffering from chronic protein deficiency.
+I then gave suggestions on why horses are suffering from chronic protein deficiency.

 What I Have NOT Talked About